GravityKit/GravityView/readme.txt

 = 1.9.1 on June 24 =
 * Fixed: Allow "Admin Only" fields to appear in Edit Entry form
+	- New behavior: If the Edit Entry tab isn't configured in GravityView (which means all fields will be shown by default), GravityView will hide "Admin Only" fields from being edited by non-administrators.
+If the Edit Entry tab is configured, then GravityView will use the field settings in the configuration, overriding Gravity Forms settings.

 = 1.9 on June 23 =
 * Added: Edit Entry now takes place in the Gravity Forms form layout, not in the previous layout.
 This means: